Singularities of local models: Schubert varieties

 For the if clause, by \cite[Section 6.a]{PR08} we may and do assume that $G$ is simply connected, absolutely almost simple and $\calG$ is an Iwahori model.
 In this case, we claim that \eqref{eqn_normalization_flag_var} is an isomorphism.
 Now observe that by \Cref{prop_lifts_witt}, we can find a smooth affine $W(k)\pot{t}$-group $\underline{\calG}$ with connected fibers lifting $\calG$, such that it becomes parahoric as well over $K_0\pot{t}$ with $K_0=W(k)[p^{-1}]$.
 Hence, \eqref{eqn_normalization_flag_var} lifts to a morphism of $W(k)$-ind-schemes

 where the left side is the ind-normalization of the right side.
-Indeed, that this commutes with base change to $k$ is a consequence of \Cref{theorem_frobenius_split_allp} thanks to the vanishing of higher coherent cohomology of the Demazure resolution.
+Indeed, that this commutes with base change to $k$ is a consequence of \Cref{theorem_frobenius_split_allp} thanks to the vanishing of higher coherent cohomology of the Demazure resolution, by an application of cohomology and base change, compare with \cite[page 52]{Fal03} and \cite[Proposition 3.13]{Gor03}.
 Over $K_0$, we get an isomorphism by Kac--Moody theory, see \cite[Section 9.f]{PR08}.
 Integrally, we show that the map is formally smooth around the origin, by virtue of an analogue of \cite[Lemma 10]{Fal03} or \cite[Proposition 9.3]{PR08}.
 This implies the claim by \cite[page 53]{Fal03} or \cite[Section 9.g]{PR08}.

-The only if part follows from the argument in \cite[Section 2]{HLR18}, because if $p$ divides the order of $\pi_1(G_\der$) then the kernel of $G_{\on{sc}}\to G$ is not \'etale.
-Hence, the induced morphism $\Fl_{\calG_{\on{sc}}}\to \Fl_{\calG}^0\subset \Fl_\calG$ is not a monomorphism where $\calG_{\on{sc}}$ denotes the parahoric $O$-model of $G_{\on{sc}}$ induced by $\calG$.
+The only if part follows from the argument in \cite[Section 2]{HLR24}, because if $p$ divides the order of $\pi_1(G_\der$) then the kernel of $G_{\on{sc}}\to G$ is not \'etale.
+Hence, the induced morphism $\Fl_{\calG_{\on{sc}}}\to \Fl_{\calG}^0\subset \Fl_\calG$ is not a monomorphism, where $\calG_{\on{sc}}$ denotes the parahoric $O$-model of $G_{\on{sc}}$ induced by $\calG$.
 By \Cref{lem_reduced_flag_var}, $\Fl_{\calG_{\on{sc}}}$ is reduced, so \eqref{eqn_normalization_flag_var} factors on neutral components as $\widetilde{\Fl}_{\calG}^0 \overset{\sim}{\to}\Fl_{\calG_{\on{sc}}}\to (\Fl_{\calG})_{\on{red}}^0$.
 Now, if \eqref{eqn_normalization_flag_var} were a monomorphism, then $\Fl_{\calG_{\on{sc}}}\to \Fl_{\calG}^0$ would be a monomorphism, which is a contradiction. \end{proof}